U.S. History I

 3. The Great Awakening Comes to Weathersfield, Connecticut: Nathan Cole’s Spiritual Travels

-Week 5: Note there is no official July 4th "break" next week.
-Regular quizzes and discussion post deadlines still apply but the reading assigned this week is a bit lighter, so if you have big 4th of July plans, I'd suggest reading ahead.
+Week 5: Note there is no official July 4th "break" this week.
+Regular quizzes and discussion post deadlines still apply but the Discussion Quiz reading is a bit lighter than usual.

 Topics Covered

-Reading for Textbook Quiz 5.
-Due next Monday, July 1 at NOON.
+Reading for Inquisitive #6 AND #7 Due next Monday, July 7.

 The New Political Order: The Constitution, the Bill of Rights, and the New Republic (including Hamilton!)